A Tough Negotiator Proves Employers Can Bargain Down Health Care Prices

 Still, Bartlett had to get all the hospitals on board — or else.
 The new pricing was set to go live on July 1, 2016, and, with a month to go, six of the major hospitals were holding out.
 "I started to panic," Bartlett recalls.

-During sleepless nights, Bartlett imagined thousands of state employees being forced to zigzag across the state for medical care or running up massive bills at non-contracted hospitals.
+During sleepless nights, Bartlett imagined thousands of state employees being forced to zigzag across the state for medical care or running up massive bills at noncontracted hospitals.
 She put together communication plans for members describing how they would need to travel to avoid certain hospitals.

 With her stomach in knots, she went on the offensive.
 She took a graph showing the variation in hospital prices to state legislators.
 Then she threatened to go public.
 She couldn't name names because of contract restrictions, but she could tell the media that some hospitals' prices were three times as high as others and let reporters figure out which ones were which.